This content is provided by Point32Health

 Anyone enrolling into a Medicare plan must first choose Original Medicare:

-Original Medicare, which comes from the Federal Government, includes Part A and Part B. It’s important to remember that Original Medicare only covers 80% of expenses, leaving the remaining 20% as your responsibility.
+Original Medicare, which comes from the Federal Government, includes Part A and Part B. It’s important to remember that Original Medicare only covers approximately 80% of Part B expenses, leaving the remaining amount as your responsibility.

 A male doctor checks the heartbeat of an older male patient with a stethoscope.
 They are both sitting down.